radixdlt/radixdlt-javascript/packages/application/README.md

 # Ledger
 This outlines all the requests you can make to the Radix Core API.
-All these requests are completely independent from any wallet, and does not have the notion of any "active address".
+All these requests are completely independent of any wallet, thus they have no notion of any "active address".

 ### `tokenBalancesForAddress`
 ```typescript